-Flour - What Is It?
+What Is Flour?

-Other flour variations and types, generally differentiated by gluten levels, include, but are not limited to: enriched, cake, pastry, all-purpose, bread, unbleached, self-raising, wheat, rye, corn, corn starch, peanut, potato starch, potato, and rice.
+Other flour variations and types, generally differentiated by gluten levels, include, but are not limited to enriched, cake, pastry, all-purpose, bread, unbleached, self-raising, wheat, rye, corn, corn starch, peanut, potato starch, potato, and rice.

-What Is It Used For?
+What Is Flour Used For?

-However, flour particles are fine dust, and dust and powders tend to catch fire when floating freely in the air (aka oxygen) while in the presence of heat.
+However, flour particles are fine dust, and dust and powders tend to catch fire when floating freely in the air (aka oxygen) in the presence of heat.
 This property is what makes flour combustible dust.

 Not only is flour flammable, but it can also explode.
 A flour dust explosion or combustible dust explosion is caused by those tiny suspended flour particles catching fire in the presence of heat, instantly igniting other particles nearby, and then expanding rapidly through the dust cloud with incredible force, resulting in an explosion.

 Outside the home, things like grain, wood, coal, and metals could have the potential for a dust explosion.
-Similar to flour, metals, for example, may not typically be combustible when in a more compact or solid form, but they can burn or explode if the particles are the right size and in the right concentration while mixed with oxygen and a heat source.
+Like flour, metals, for example, may not typically be combustible when in a more compact or solid form, but they can burn or explode if the particles are the right size and in the right concentration while mixed with oxygen and a heat source.

-And if a fire starts in one of these places, not only is an explosion likely directly in the area with the dust accumulation, but given the size of the mills and proximity to other buildings, the risk of a secondary explosion exists as well.
+And if a fire starts in one of these places, not only is an explosion likely directly in the area with the dust accumulation, but given the size of the mills and proximity to other buildings, the risk of a secondary explosion also exists.